mike-weiner/display-event-locations-tec/README.md

 ## Upgrade Notice

+### 3.3
+Today's update continues quality of life improvements to help better your experience while also working to keep our footprint on your installation to a minimum.
+Unnecessary code has been removed.
+Typos continue to be fixed.
+Comments have been simplified.
+Documentation has been reworded for clarity.
+Updated developer contact information and URIs have been put into place. -- As always, if you experience any issues open a support ticket and I'll get you up and running.
+Have a great, productive day!

 ### 3.2
 Today's update brings a revamp of the CSS class structure for all information that this plugin adds to the tooltip in your monthly view!
 You can now control the stylization of all of the individual components that can be added to the tooltip to display your event's location and its street address (if enabled).
 You can find more detailed information about the new CSS class structure in the Arbitrary section on CSS Classes of the Github Repository[README](https://github.com/mike-weiner/display-event-locations-tec#css-classes).
 Support for WordPress 5.4.1 has also been confirmed in testing.
 As always, please let us know if you experience any issues!